BenjaRoh/hugoacademic/content/home/research.md

 <br/>

-**State-building and the Changing Structure of American Elite Recruitment, 1850-2000** (with William McAllister).
+**State Building and the Changing Structure of American Elite Recruitment, 1850-2000** (with William McAllister).
 Manuscript in preparation.

 {{< spoiler text="Abstract" >}}
 Coming soon.